qr-answers/qr-answers.github.io/docs/contests/qa_accordion.md

    <img class="image-border" alt="Contest name" src="../../assets/images/chicken_contest.png">
 </p>

 If it does not, you may also edit the Question text by pressing the Edit <span class="inline-icon"><i class="fa-solid fa-pen-to-square"></i></span> icon to the left of the text.
 You will get the Edit Question form shown below.
+Alternatively, long pressing the empty text area will also edit inline without the form.

 <p align="center" class="screen-shot">
    <img class="image-border" alt="Edit question form" src="../../assets/images/edit_question.png">